SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 weight: 3
 ---

+**_Below there are some of the test types that can be performed with Selenium._**

+## Functional testing
+This type of testing is done to determine if a feature or system functions properly without issues.
+It checks the system at different levels to ensure that all scenarios are covered and that the system does _what_ it's supposed to do.
+It's a verification activity that answers the question:
+>Are we building the product **_right?_**

+This generally includes: the tests work without errors (404, exceptions...), in a usable way (correct redirections),
+in an accessible way and matching its specifications.

+For web applications, the automation of this testing can be done directly with Selenium by simulating expected returns.
+This simulation could be done by record/playback or through the different supported languages as explained in this documentation.

 ### Acceptance testing
 This type of testing is done to determine if a feature or system meets the customer expectations and requirements.